xbsd/kdb-x-mcp-server-tools/README.md

 3. The prompt will be auto-discovered and registered when the server starts.
 4. Restart Claude Desktop to access your new prompt.

+## Testing

+The below tools can aid in the development, testing and debugging of new MCP tools, resource and prompts.

+- [MCP Inspector](https://modelcontextprotocol.io/legacy/tools/inspector) is a interactive developer tool from Anthropic
+- [Postman](https://learning.postman.com/docs/postman-ai-agent-builder/mcp-requests/create/) to create MCP requests and store in collections

 ## Troubleshooting

 ### KDB-X connection error